PythonRSAS/pythonrsas.github.io/_posts/2022-07-15-1-Minimum-spanning-tree-1.md

     pick an arbitrary starting point and place it in minH (list of lists, maintained in the min heap data structure order) keep track of visited
-    as long as visited is not completed, pop the minH for the node with the minimum cost, and add it to the sum. for the one that just got popped, push all its adjacent list [cost, node] into minH if the neighbor has not been visited
+    as long as visited is not completed, pop the minH for the node with the minimum cost, and add it to the sum. for the one that just got popped, push all its adjacent list [cost, node] into minH if the neighbor has not been visited.
+    The visit method is exactly the same as BFS.
     """
     N = len(XY)
     adj = {i:[] for i in range(N)} # i: list of [cost, node]